-3.3.1 The FIE member Federations may be represented at a FIE Congress by 2 delegates, whose names must be made known to the FIE Head Office one month before the Congress in writing.
-Members of the Executive Committee, the Commissions and the permanent councils ("Councils") have the right to take part in the Congress.
+3.3.1 The FIE member Federations may be represented at a FIE Congress by 2 delegates.
+Members of the Executive Committee, the Commissions, the permanent councils ("Councils") and of the Ethics Committee have the right to take part in the Congress.